AlfishSoftware/godot-files-vscode/README.md

 	As well as any other resource files that have a thumbnail in Godot Editor:
 	![Showcasing thumbnail preview of a material resource](docs/showcase-material-thumb.webp)

-- Inline color decorators on `Color(…)` values and within arrays.
-Hover to edit the color or see its hex value.
+- **Edit a color by hovering its inline decorator** on `Color(…)` values or within an array.
+You can also see its hex value.
 	🔧 You can disable this feature with the settings under `godotFiles.inlineColors` (`.single` and `.array`).
 	![Showcasing inline color decorators](docs/showcase-color-decorators.webp)
 	✳️ The displayed color (and its hex value) can't consider advanced cases like HDR and color space changes (e.g. between sRGB and linear).

 #### Latest feature no longer restricted
-This is now out of 🌟 early access 🌟:
+🌟 This is now out of early access:

-- Inlay hints surrounding items with implied parentheses in packed arrays of vectors or colors.
+- **See implied parentheses in packed arrays** of vectors or colors with the inlay hints that surround items.
 	✳️ This is *not* supported syntax in asset files!
 These parentheses are only shown for clarity.
 	🔧 You can toggle this feature with the settings under `godotFiles.clarifyArrays` (`.vector` and `.color`).
 	![Showcasing implied parentheses in array items as inlay hints](docs/showcase-parentheses-hint-in-arrays.webp)